kevinchampion/isu_docs/isu_college/markdown/content-inner-page.md

 Inner pages are a **content type** similar to a page, but are considered child pages and therefore inherit properties of the content you are creating an inner page of.

 For example, if you were to create an **inner page** for a Department, the **inner page** would inherit the top banner and Department Menu of that Department.
+Before creating an Inner Page, make sure you have already created the parent Page, Department, Center, or Program that the Inner Page will be a child of.

 ## Creating inner pages

 ### 1. Open the 'Create inner page' form
 In the Administration Menu, navigate to:

 	My Workbench > Create content > Inner page

 ![Add a inner page](../assets/images/InnerPageAdd.png "Add a inner page")

 ### 2. Select a banner